tsych0/kotosume_bot/Readme.md

 ## Usage

-- Start the bot with `/start` to see the game menu.
+1. Start a chat with the bot on Telegram
+2. Use `/start` to see the welcome message and game menu
-- Select a game via the inline keyboard.
+3. Use `/play` to select a game from the menu
-- Use commands like `/hint` or `/skip` during gameplay.
+4. Follow the game instructions and use commands as needed:
+   - `/hint`: Get a suggestion when stuck
+   - `/skip`: Skip your turn
+   - `/score`: See current game score
+   - `/rules`: Review game rules
+   - `/stop`: End the current game

 ## Development

-- **Tech Stack**: Rust, Teloxide, Tokio
+### Architecture

+The bot follows a modular architecture:
+- **Main Dispatcher**: Routes commands and messages to appropriate handlers
+- **Game Modules**: Self-contained game logic with common interfaces
+- **Dictionary Service**: Handles word validation and information retrieval
+- **Embeddings Service**: Provides semantic word relationships
+- **State Management**: Tracks game progress and user interactions

-- **Adding a New Game**:
+### Adding a New Game

-   1. Create a new file in `src/games/` (e.g., `new_game.rs`).
+1. Create a new file in `src/games/` (e.g., `new_game.rs`)
-   2. Add the module to `src/games/mod.rs`.
+2. Implement the game module with:
-   3. Update the `get_game_menu` function in `src/games/mod.rs`.
-   4. Implement game logic in the new module.
-- **Contributing**: Feel free to fork, tweak, and submit PRs!

-## Recent Code Improvements

-The codebase has been significantly improved with the following enhancements:

-### Error Handling
-- Added custom error types for each module (DictionaryError, EmbeddingError, WordChainError)
-- Implemented proper error propagation and handling throughout the application
-- Added meaningful error messages and logging

-### Modularity
-- Reorganized code into smaller, more focused functions
+   - Start function to initialize the game
-- Improved function documentation with clear purpose descriptions
+   - Main game handler function
-- Separated concerns into distinct, testable components

-### Robustness
-- Added proper null/None checking to prevent crashes
-- Implemented more graceful failure handling
-- Added retries for critical operations

-### Functional Style Improvements
-- Maintained functional programming paradigms throughout
-- Used Option/Result types more consistently
-- Improved map/filter/collect chains for data processing
-- Enhanced composition of functions
+   - Helper functions for game logic

-### Logging
-- Added comprehensive logging throughout the application
-- Tracking errors, warnings, and informational messages
+   - Custom error type and handlers
-- Monitoring game state changes and important events

-### Performance
-- Optimized cache operations
-- Added better validation before expensive operations
-- Improved embedding vector operations

-These improvements maintain the existing functional style while making the codebase more reliable, maintainable, and robust.
+3. Add the module to `src/games/mod.rs`
+4. Update the game selection menu

 ## License